AudiusProject/audius-docker-compose/README.md

 `delegatePrivateKey` - Private key associated with `delegateOwnerWallet` `spOwnerWallet` - Wallet that registered (or will register) the content node on chain

+If you're using an externally managed Postgres DB please see [this section](ADVANCED_SETUP.md#external-creator-node-postgres)

 #### Discovery Provider
 `audius_delegate_owner_wallet` - Address of wallet that contains no tokens but that is registered on chain, used to sign JSON responses from server
 `audius_delegate_private_key` - Private key associated with `audius_delegate_owner_wallet`

-If you're using an externally managed Postgres DB please see [this section](ADVANCED_SETUP.md#discovery-provider)
+If you're using an externally managed Postgres DB please see [this section](ADVANCED_SETUP.md#external-discovery-provider-postgres-instance)

 ## More options
 For more advanced configuration options or migrating from Kubernetes check out the [Advanced Setup Guide](ADVANCED_SETUP.md)